Synonym(s)

 DefinitionThis section has been translated automatically.

-Autosomal-dominantly inherited cornification anomaly with incomplete penetrance and variable expressivity.
-In many cases the identity with the erythrokeratodermia figurata variabilis is discussed (occurrence of both disease patterns in one family).
+Rare, autosomal-dominantly inherited cornification anomaly with incomplete penetrance and variable expressivity.
+Identity with erythrokeratodermia figurata variabilis is often discussed (occurrence of both clinical pictures in one family).

 You might also be interested in